Social Student Clubs and Organizations

 Campus Activities Board (CAB)

-The Campus Activities Board is the College's main programming body.
+The Campus Activities Board is the University's main programming body.
 Members organize activities, programs and events that enrich the entire campus community.
 We plan a variety of programs that include comedians, bands, novelty events and lectures.
 The Campus Activities Board also purchases tickets to local movies theaters, seasonal programs and sporting events and sells them at a discounted rate.
 The Board is open to all students.

 Campus Ministry is open to all students interested in a variety of areas including: social justice, service, retreats, prayer and worship, spiritual and personal development, leadership development and deepening the Christian faith.
 Activities include a variety of retreats, prayer services, opportunities for faith sharing, service trips and social action.